 Cornwall is full of buzz and activity during Easter.
-Here’s our top ten things to do in the county this Easter.
+Here’s a list of our favorite things to do in the county.

 1. Learn to surf with Extreme Academy